In New Jersey, if you aren’t operating a motor vehicle, you aren’t driving drunk!

 The New Jersey Motor Vehicle Code defines a bicycle as a vehicle with two wheels propelled solely by human power and having pedals, handle bars and a saddle-like seat.5

 Based on this definition, muscular power alone propels a bicycle.
 This necessarily excludes bicycles from the definition of motor vehicle and motorized bicycle.
-Furthermore, case law excludes bicycles from the DWI statute.
+Nevertheless, case law is split on whether a bicyclist is within the DWI statute.
+Therefore, as with any gray area of law, if one is charged with DWI while riding a bicycle, hire an attorney.

 The horse (Equus Caballus) is the New Jersey State Animal.6 The New Jersey Motor Vehicle Code defines a horse to include mules and all other domestic animals used as draught animals or beasts of burden.
 Interestingly, New Jersey prohibited drunken driving before the advent of the automobile.
 How can that be?
 As early as 1898 New Jersey prohibited the “driving of any horse, mule or other beast of burden while under the influence of intoxicating liquor.”7